-Teens with cancer and their families face many challenges, from the first onset of problems through treatment and beyond.
+Teens with cancer and their families face many challenges, from the first onset of symptoms through treatment and beyond.

-As mentioned in the section Finding cancer in adolescents, cancers in teens and young adults are often found later than they are in other age groups.
+Cancers in teens and young adults are often found later than they are in other age groups.
+See Finding Cancer in Adolescents.)
 Sometimes this can complicate treatment if the cancer has grown large or spread by the time it’s found.

 Some teens themselves can be challenging as patients.
 They might place a higher priority on other things going on in their lives rather than treating the cancer, resulting in missed appointments for tests or treatments.
 This might be out of a misunderstanding of the seriousness of the cancer, resentment over having to deal with the cancer, or even fear of the unknown.

 Some of the greatest challenges faced by teens with cancer come from the fact that this tends to be a time of great change in a person’s life, which comes with many of its own stresses.
 Teens are often establishing their own identities at this time and developing social, emotional, and financial independence.
 A diagnosis of cancer can throw all of these things into disarray.

 During treatment, patients and their families tend to focus on the daily aspects of getting through it and beating the cancer.
 But a number of emotional concerns can come up both during and after treatment.
 Some of these might last a long time.
 They can include things like:

 No one would choose to have cancer, but for many cancer survivors, the experience can be positive in the long term, allowing for clearer setting of priorities and helping to establish strong personal values.
 Still, some survivors may have a harder time recovering, adjusting to life after cancer, and moving on.